hansbala/1300-iterative-writeup/README.md

 ## Collaboration:
 * Let's each try to take a section to avoid merge conflicts
 * If you're taking a section, add it to the README here so all of the team members know what you're working on.
+* If you're making use of images and other resources, place them in `img/` for a central repository of all assets

 ## Formatting for collaboration:
 * `HTML`: 2 spaces